Two-timescale joint power control and beamforming design with applications to cell-free massive MIMO

 Furthermore, another typical constraint for enabling scalable large-scale MIMO designs is that only a subset of all infrastructure antennas should be used for decoding the message of a given user.
 For example, cell-free massive MIMO networks are expected to implement some type of user-centric rule \cite{buzzi2020}, which allocates to each user a cluster of serving access points.
-As shown in \cite{miretti2021team2,miretti2023duality}, this constraint can be modeled by forcing the corresponding portions of $\rvec{v}_k$ to zero, i.e., by replacing $\set{H}_l^N$ in \eqref{eq:distributedCSI} to the set $\{\vec{0}_N~ (\text{a.s.})\}$ if the $l$th processing unit is not serving the $k$th user.
-Considering also this replacement, we remark that $\set{V}_k$ is a subspace of the real vector space $\set{H}^M$ \cite{miretti2023duality}.
+As shown in \cite{miretti2021team2,miretti2023duality}, this constraint can be modeled by forcing the corresponding portions of $\rvec{v}_k$ to zero, i.e., by replacing $\set{H}_l^N$ in \eqref{eq:distributedCSI} with the set $\{\vec{0}_N~ (\text{a.s.})\}$ if the $l$th processing unit is not serving the $k$th user.
+Considering this replacement, we remark that $\set{V}_k$ is a subspace of the real vector space $\set{H}^M$ \cite{miretti2023duality}.
 Concrete examples are provided in Section~\ref{sec:sim}.